Table of Contents

 Buying and renovating a derelict property

-Buying and renovating a derelict property requires a lot of commitment and hard work and you must be realistic about the returns.
+Buying and renovating a derelict property requires a lot of commitment and hard work and you must be realistic about the returns on your property investment.
 In addition, you should have a set budget so that you do not run out of money part way through the project.
-If you are not doing the renovation work yourself you will also need to hire a firm of builders and an architect.
+If you are not doing the renovation work yourself you will also need to hire a firm of trustworthy builders, an experienced architect and possibly someone to manage the renovation project.

 After securing finance, finding a derelict property is the next hurdle to overcome.
 It is not always the case that a property that appears derelict has been abandoned.
 Many properties still belong to someone so finding out the title deed is one of the first jobs to be undertaken.